DataONEorg/dataone-web/content/community/community.md

   background: subtle-emphasis
   icon: users
   title: DataONE Community Board
+  intro: |-
-  intro: "As DataONE transitions from funded project to sustained program, we have
+    As DataONE transitions from funded project to sustained program, we have reenvisioned our governance structure to ensure the program more directly integrates the need of our collaborators, participants and users as part of the decision-making for future activities.

-    reenvisioned our governance structure to ensure the program more directly integrates the need of our collaborators, participants and users as part of the decision-making for future activities.\n\nWe seek to establish a community and stakeholder driven governance model, where community input will encompass topics conferencing infrastructure, software, services, collaborative proposals, community development and maintenance and assessment.\n\nDataONE Governance Model comprises participants across four primary groups: the Management Team, Advisory Board, DataONE Community and the DataONE Community Board.
+    We seek to establish a community and stakeholder driven governance model where community input will encompass topics including infrastructure, software, services, collaborative proposals, community development and maintenance and assessment.

+    DataONE Governance Model comprises participants across four primary groups: the Management Team, Advisory Board, DataONE Community and the DataONE Community Board.
 This community elected Board works to develop and ratifies community guidance to the DataONE Management Team with input from the broader DataONE Community.
-We welcome expressions of interest with respect to serving on the Board.\n\n  \n  \n "
+We welcome expressions of interest with respect to serving on the Board.
   template: ''
   background_image: "/uploads/nine-kopfer-iPbwEiWkVMQ-unsplash.jpg"
   background2: ''